Business Valuation Services

 Make better decisions regarding which R&D projects are likely to generate the best “bang for buck"

-EverEdge BenchMark™ Intangible Asset Business Valuations provide companies and investors with robust, defensible business valuations that articulate the true value of your company or critical intangible assets.
+EverEdge Keystone™ Intangible Asset Business Valuations provide companies and investors with robust, defensible business valuations that articulate the true value of your company or critical intangible assets.

 We help companies achieve higher valuations by ensuring that the true value of ALL their assets are captured within their business valuation.
 Dependent on our clients' needs, we can provide full business valuations or can value individual intangible assets.